jsoma/storytelling-2015/README.md

 [Sublime Text 2](http://www.sublimetext.com/2) should be your text editor.

 You'll want to install the [Track URL](https://github.com/jsoma/track_url) plugin for Sublime Text to follow along with my code in class. *Make sure you're using Sublime Text 2*.

+[Google Chrome](http://www.google.com/chrome/) should be your web browser so you'll be able to follow along with its Developer Tools.

 ---